rsiemens/ratpack/benchmarks/README.md

 # Benchmarks

-This contains some crude benchmarks comparing ratpack against JSON and other common serialization formats and their pure python implementations (if available).
+This contains some crude benchmarks comparing packrat against JSON and other common serialization formats.

 ## Size Comparison